Dog Training Methods

-The Pet Professional Guild has taken a stand against "corrective" devices, and I agree with that stance.
-I am a proud member of Force Free Trainers of Wisconsin, and I am the only science-based, force-free trainer in the Beloit, WI area.
+The Pet Professional Guild has taken a stand against “corrective” devices, and I agree with that stance.
+I am a proud member of Force Free Trainers of Wisconsin, and (to my knowledge) I am the only science-based, force-free trainer in the immediate Beloit, WI area.

 Contact Me and Save Your Relationship with Your Dog